-- iv.
-DDA will prepare an IZP for the delineated TOD Planning Area of each TOD Node.
-DDA may appoint expert consulting firms/institutions to expedite the process of IZP preparation.
-DE scan also prepare IZPs for specific TOD Nodes and submit the same to DDA for scrutiny and final approval. - a.
-In case two or more TOD Nodes are in close proximity with overlapping TOD Planning Areas, such areas shall be planned as an integrated IZP.
+- 20.3.4 DDA/DE will prepare an IZP for the delineated TOD Planning Area of concerned TOD Nodes.
+IZPs prepared by DEs shall be submitted to DDA for approval.
+DDA may appoint expert consulting firms/institutions to expedite the process of IZP preparation. - a.
+In case two or more TOD Nodes are in close proximity with overlapping TOD Planning Areas, such areas shall be planned as an integrated IZP. - b.

-- b.
 The IZP shall integrate any other plans or schemes proposed for the area such as plans for enhancing walkability, street improvement, Parking Management District Plans, etc. Any Multi-Modal Integration (MMI), station area development projects proposed around the transit stations by concerned transit agencies shall also be considered while preparing the IZP. - c.
-The IZPs may be updated/revised over time (as required) to reflect the changes due to development activity, to ensure that they continue to meet the needs of the area. - v.
-All lands and properties within the respective Influence Zones will be eligible to undertake development as per the norms of this Policy, provided they fulfil the requirements for undertaking TOD Schemes as set out under Clause 20.2.i.
-Interested land owners may apply as a DE by preparing a TOD Scheme as per procedures set out in the Regulations. - vi.
-While participation under the TOD Policy is voluntary, the Development Control Norms of this Policy can only be availed by participating through approved TOD Schemes.
-Land/property owners within the TOD Nodes who do not participate in the TOD Policy may undertake additions/alterations to their existing buildings as per the existing permissible FAR.
+The IZPs may be updated/revised over time (as required) to reflect the changes due to development activity, to ensure that they continue to meet the needs of the area. - 20.3.5 All lands and properties within the respective Influence Zones will be eligible to undertake development as per the norms of this Policy, provided they fulfil the requirements for undertaking TOD Schemes as set out under Clause 20.4.1.
+Interested land owners may apply as a DE by preparing a TOD Scheme as per procedures set out in the Regulations. - 20.3.6 While participation under the TOD Policy is voluntary, the Development Control Norms of this Policy can only be availed by participating through approved TOD Schemes.
+Constituent Land/property owners within the TOD Nodes who do not participate in the TOD Policy shall only be permitted to undertake reconstruction/additions/ alterations to their existing buildings as per the permissible FAR without taking into account TOD benefits.
+They shall also not be eligible to avail the norms of any other policies of DDA, unless specifically stated otherwise.

-20.2 TOD SCHEMES
+20.4 TOD Schemes

-- i.
-TOD Schemes must fulfil the following criteria in order to be eligible: - a.
-A TOD Scheme must cover a minimum area of 1 Ha.
+- 20.4.1 TOD Schemes must fulfil the following criteria in order to be eligible: - 20.4.1.1 A TOD Scheme must cover a minimum area of 1 Ha.
 TOD Schemes may fully or partly fall within the Intense Development Area of a TOD Node.
-In any case: - At least 50% of the scheme area shall fall in the Intense Development Area, - The entire scheme area shall fall within the TOD Planning Area. - b.
-A TOD Scheme must be accessible from an existing road having a minimum ROW of 18m, of a continuous length equivalent to at least 25% of the perimeter of the scheme. - ii.
-Plots earmarked for Housing area and Neighbourhood level PSPs (except senior secondary schools and parks) can be included within TOD Schemes, provided that the underlying land belongs to the DE/constituent landowners of the DE.
+In any case: - a) At least 25% of the scheme area shall fall in the Intense Development Area, - b) The entire scheme area shall fall within the TOD Planning Area. - 20.4.1.2 A TOD Scheme must be accessible from an existing road having a minimum ROW of 18m, of a continuous length equivalent to at least 25% of the perimeter of the scheme. - 20.4.2 Plots earmarked for Housing area and Neighbourhood level PSPs (except senior secondary schools and parks) can be included within TOD Schemes, provided that the underlying land belongs to the DE/constituent landowners of the DE.
 In such cases, equivalent facilities of the same type and of the same area shall be provided in the scheme.
-These facilities shall be over and above the mandatory PSP requirements prescribed under this Policy. - iii.
-A TOD Scheme can be constituted of separate plots adding up to 1 Ha that may be non-contiguous.
-In case , the plots are connected by either: - Public roads (less than 18mROW) - Public drains (not more than 5mwidth)

-• Public parks (not exceeding the open space hierarchy of 'tot lots' as per MPD)
+These facilities shall be over and above the mandatory PSP requirements prescribed under this Policy. - 20.4.3 Public areas such as roads, open spaces, drains, etc. may be included in the TOD Scheme for purposes of integrated planning provided the following conditions are met: - a) public roads (less than 18m ROW) - b) public drains (not more than 5m width) - c) public parks (not exceeding the open space hierarchy of 'tot lots' as per MPD)

-These shall not be considered for meeting the 1 Ha area requirement or for computation of permissible FAR/ ground coverage.
+However, the area under such public facilities shall not be considered for meeting the minimum scheme area requirement for computation of permissible FAR/ ground coverage.